Faith and history at Santa Croce in Gerusalemme Basilica in Rome

 It’s been a while since I haven’t updated this little blog of mine, and for a number of good reasons, among which are a heavy workload, my decision to redecorate and refurbish my house (almost done!), and frequent updates of my other blog focused on my international travels, Chasing The Unexpected.
 Obviously, I haven’t forgotten about this blog of mine about Rome, and since I still live in the eternal city, I’m always more into unearthing its priceless treasures and hidden gems.
 So slowly, but I assure you, relentless, I’m getting back on track, visiting and suggesting interesting sites, taking photos around the city and joining cultural tours to dig deeper into local history, society and traditions.

-This is also how I ended up last Sunday to impressive Santa Croce in Gerusalemme basilica, translating basilica of Jerusalem’s Holy Cross, in the Esquilino neighborhood.
-I’ve written about this colorful and multicultural quarter in my previous post, and this church is another piece of the puzzle to remind us once more, in case there still was the need for it, that Italian and Catholic traditions here lie side by side with cultures and faiths from all over the world.
+This is also how I ended up last Sunday to impressive Santa Croce in Gerusalemme basilica, translating basilica of Jerusalem’s Holy Cross, in the Esquilino neighbourhood.
+This church is another piece of the puzzle to remind us once more that Italian and Catholic traditions here lie side by side with cultures and faiths from all over the world.

 Sitting a stone’s throw away from San Giovanni in Laterano square and almost leaning on the legendary Aurelian Walls, the basilica’s name means right what it says, reliquary of pieces from the Holy Cross since the 4th century.
 Part of the ancient pilgrimage route of the Seven Churches, it’s not a mystery why this basilica was very much cherished by the Knights Templar.